kxmatejka/rss-to-json/README.md

 Smart rss to json
 =================

+DISCONTINUED - library has been [forked](https://www.npmjs.com/package/feed-to-json-promise) by company Economia a.s. which I am an employee

+---

 Util for parse ATOM and RSS feed resources and normalize them to JSON object.

 ## Install